Childhood Non-Hodgkin Lymphoma Treatment (Professional) (cont.)

 Patients with stage I and II disease have an excellent prognosis, regardless of histology.
 A Children's Cancer Group study demonstrated that pulsed chemotherapy with cyclophosphamide, vincristine, methotrexate, and prednisone (COMP) administered for 6 months for low-stage (stage I or II) nonlymphoblastic non-Hodgkin lymphoma (NHL) was equivalent to 18 months of therapy with radiation to sites of disease, resulting in more than 85% disease-free survival (DFS) and more than 90% overall survival (OS).
 However, patients with lymphoblastic lymphoma had a much inferior outcome.[1,2] A Pediatric Oncology Group (POG) study tested 9 weeks of short, pulsed chemotherapy with cyclophosphamide, doxorubicin, vincristine, and prednisone (CHOP), with or without radiation to involved sites and with or without 24 weeks of maintenance chemotherapy.
 The results showed no benefit of radiation or maintenance chemotherapy, but the DFS for nonlymphoblastic lymphoma was superior to that of lymphoblastic lymphoma (90% vs. 60%).

-For low-stage lymphoblastic lymphoma (stage I/II disease), about 60% of patients can achieve long-term DFS with short, pulsed chemotherapy.[2,3] However, using an acute lymphoblastic leukemia approach with induction, consolidation, and maintenance for a total of 24 months, the BFM group (NHL-BFM-90/95) has shown more than 90% DFS for low-stage lymphoblastic lymphoma.[8,9]
+For low-stage lymphoblastic lymphoma (stage I/II disease), about 60% of patients can achieve long-term DFS with short, pulsed chemotherapy.[2,3] However, with the use of an acute lymphoblastic leukemia approach with induction, consolidation, and maintenance therapy for a total of 24 months, DFS rates higher than 90% have been reported for children with low-stage lymphoblastic lymphoma.[8,9,10]

-For low-stage anaplastic large cell lymphoma (ALCL), the best results have come from using pulsed chemotherapy similar to mature B-cell NHL therapy.
-In the POG study for low-stage lymphoma using three cycles of CHOP, a 5-year event-free survival (EFS) of 88% for large cell lymphoma (ALCL and DLBCL) patients was reported.
+For low-stage anaplastic large cell lymphoma, the best results have come from using pulsed chemotherapy similar to mature B-cell NHL therapy.
+In the POG study for low-stage lymphoma using three cycles of CHOP, a 5-year event-free survival (EFS) of 88% for large cell lymphoma (anaplastic large cell lymphoma and diffuse large B-cell lymphoma) patients was reported.
 The BFM group has used three cycles of chemotherapy following a cytoreductive prophase for completely resected stage I/II disease.
 The FRE-IGR-ALCL99 trial used three cycles of chemotherapy following cytoreductive prophase for patients with stage I completely resected disease.
 The minority of stage I patients had complete resections (6 out of 36) but there were no treatment failures for these six patients.
 The therapy for patients without complete resection was the same as the therapy for patients with disseminated disease and the 3-year EFS (81%) and OS (97%) were not statistically different from the outcomes for patients with higher stage disease.[Level of evidence: 2A]

 Standard treatment options are based on histology; however, current data do not suggest superiority between regimens listed below for a specific histology.